athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 n_features))

 ```

-The complete implementation of themodelfit() function is listed below.
+The complete implementation of the modelfit() function is listed below.

 ```
 def model_fit(train, config):